MathiasStadler/debian_microfone_vscode_speech/README.md

 ## Target

-- This repo show how setup, handling  microphone on debian in the tool ms vscode
+- This repo show how setup, handling  microphone on debian in the program ms vscode

 ## Details question caver in this repo